Learn how to cook frozen chicken thighs in the oven. It’s safe, easy, and delicious. And it will save you a lot of time.

 - Mix the oil and the spices in a small bowl.

-- Place raw meat on the baking sheet, pour the spice mixture on top, and rub the pieces very well with your hands to coat all over.
+- Place raw meat on the baking sheet, pour the spice mixture on top, and rub the pieces very well with your hands to coat them all over.

 - Bake for 50-60 minutes, depending on the size of the pieces and your oven.